Stochastic Gradients for Large-Scale Tensor Decomposition: Experimental Results

 The final function value may not tell the whole story, so we provide another measure of success.
 Each instance is run with 25 random starts. \Cref{fig:gamma-success} shows the number of times that each instance recovers the true solution, meaning that the cosine similarity score between the true solution and the recovered solution is at least 0.9.
 (See \cref{sec:meas-recov-true} for details of the cosine similarity score.)
 The only time the true solution is \emph{not} recovered is one run for $s=125$ samples per gradient.

 \Cref{fig:gamma-epoch-time} shows box plots of the cost per epoch, which is 1000 stochastic gradient evaluations (with $s$ specified on the x-axis) plus one function value estimation with 100,000 samples.
 In each box plot, the middle line indicates the median, and the bottom and top edges of the box indicate the 25th and 75th percentiles, respectively.
 The whiskers extend to the most extreme data points not considered outliers, and the outliers are plotted individually as red '+' symbols.
-Clearly, the cost per epoch grows with the number of samples, but sublinearly.
+Clearly, the cost per epoch grows linearly with the number of samples, but there are fixed costs that dominate the per iteration cost.
 Notably, $s=2000$ uses $16$ times as many samples as $s=125$ but is generally only around twice as slow.